linear_scale How To

 Return Personal Expenses Charged to Travel Card

-Here are the instructions for returning the funds for any personal expenses charged to the Travel Card.
-Review important Travel Card usage guidance and restrictions at the Travel Card Policy page.
+All personal expenses charged to the Travel Card, must be repaid to Stanford.
+Learn more in the Travel Card usage guidance and restrictions on the Topic Overview: Stanford Travel Cards (TCard) page.
 For instructions on repaying PCard charges, please visit, How To Handle Personal Expenses Charged to the PCard.

 Return Personal Expenses Charged to Travel Card